Sign In

 Never touch the designer/supervisors kit

-As a general rule of thumb, never touch anyone's kit without asking first.
+As a general rule of thumb never touch anyone's kit without asking first.
 No matter how friendly they may be, no matter how tight on time - always ask.

 What to do when you are let loose in the crowd room.

-If you are asked to work on a crowd scene, keep in mind how the makeup artists work and try and emulate their behavior, especially how to approach people before putting a brush to their face.
+If you are asked to work on a crowd scene, keep in mind how the makeup artists work and try and emulate their behaviour, especially how to approach people before putting a brush to their face.
 It may feel like you are acting initially but finding a member of the team whose style of working you like, drawing from it, and making it your own is what the learning process is all about.

 Practice!
 Practice!
 Practice!